December 02, 2021

-The purpose of the digital monitoring system is to get precise monitoring data, in near real time, for the seepage or water flow in dams and open channels.
-To measure the discharge over the weir, Encardio Rite offers its precisely-engineered digital seepage monitoring system, the Model ESM-12S.
+The purpose of the digital monitoring system is to get precise monitoring data, in near real-time, for the seepage or water flow in dams and open channels.
+To measure the discharge over the weir, Encardio Rite offers its precisely engineered digital seepage monitoring system, the Model ESM-12S.

 The system comprises a low-range digital pressure sensor, datalogger, moisture trap, and perforated pipe.
 The sensor is positioned lower than the vertex of the weir.
 It measures the change in the water level/water head.
 To prevent the water level from being disturbed by turbulence like waves and vibration, the level head is measured in the collection channel.
-To compensate the barometric variation automatically, the sensor is vented to the atmosphere with a vented signal cable.
+To compensate for the barometric variation automatically, the sensor is vented to the atmosphere with a vented signal cable.

 The ESM-12S digital seepage system can also be connected with Node and Gateway for wireless data transfer via RF (radio frequency) communication networks.